The Rain Garden at Hemlock Bluffs

 Across the courtyard from the steps in front of the classroom building is a lush green vegetative spot where a rain garden has been installed.
 A rain garden is designed to route rain water off the roof, through the gutters, into pipes then into a garden which slowly releases the water into the nearby landscape.
 In this case, the woods.

-An educational sign in the garden explains how the rain garden works.
+An educational sign in the garden explains how the rain garden works. |

-Park Operations Manager, Mark Johns uses the Rain Garden as an example
+Park Operations Manager, Mark Johns uses the Rain Garden as an example when he teaches about native plants and wildlife gardening. |

 Several species of native plants are included in the rain garden to include blooms throughout the growing season.
 A few suggested successful rain garden plants are shown below.

-Netted Chain Fern
+Netted Chain Fern |

-Cardinal Flower
+Cardinal Flower |

-Watch the rain garden throughout the year as you visit the nature preserve, it looks different in every season.
+Christmas Fern Watch the rain garden throughout the year as you visit the nature preserve, it looks different in every season. |

 No comments: